sameleff/Automated-Mining-Performance-Dashboard/README.md

 The TLS port is recommended.

+8. Open the project settings page (click the gear icon in the left pane)
+9. Click the "Server Code" toggle button, then copy the uplink key

 ### Non-Standard Miner Configuration
 #### Helium Miners
 Enter the name of your hotspot in the *Name* column